 Growler is a play on the word “Pint”, the name of the smaller Onewheel.
 A Growler of beer, large 64 oz (1.89L) jug of beer.
 A pint of beer equals 16 oz (473 ml).

-Make a Growler is essentially turning your XR into a more nimble machine with better torque like the Pint but with a higher top speed and range from the XR.
-It also drops the centre of gravity which helps to get a more stable ride.
+Making a Growler is essentially turning your XR into a more nimble machine with better torque like the Pint but with a higher top speed and range from the XR.
+It also drops the center of gravity which helps to get a more stable ride.

 - Fun/playful/carvy feeling of the Pint